 Math art projects are a great way to combine right and left brain learning.
 Both my boys enjoy math, but they often balk when I suggest, “let’s do an art project!”
 It’s sort of depressing for me, since I’d much rather get out the paints than perform calculations.
 My solution has been to make math learning creative with math art projects and activities.

 I need to get better about taking photos of our math art sessions.
 Perhaps now that I have a new camera I can get some decent pictures.
 But I digress.
 Anyway… I thought it would be fun to round up some math art ideas that we’ve tried, plus a few I’ve found on the internet that are in my virtual “to try” pile.

 The best thing about all of these math art projects is that they will get math kids thinking about art and art kids thinking about math!

 Tessellations.
 We’ve done this several times, and somehow it never gets boring.

 - See our how to make tessellations post.

 - Check out this fish tessellation idea at Art Projects for Kids.

 - This is great for younger kids.
 You’re probably familiar with the ol’ fold the paper in half and smoosh trick.
-You can do this free style, like we did; or
+You can make symmetry art free style, like we did.

 - These symmetry art aliens make me smile.